Supermagnum/Supermorse-server/README.md

 By following this testing plan, you'll be able to verify all the features of the modified Mumble server integration in the SuperMorse app.

+## Project Structure

+### Modular Architecture

+The server uses a modular architecture to separate concerns and improve maintainability:

+- **Module Interface**: The `IServerModule` interface defines the contract for all server modules
+- **Module Manager**: The `ModuleManager` class handles registration and lifecycle of modules
+- **Modules Directory**: All module-related files are organized in the `src/murmur/modules` directory:
+  - `IServerModule.h` - Base interface for all modules
+  - `ModuleManager.h/cpp` - Module registration and management
+  - `UserDataModule.h/cpp` - User authentication and data management
+  - `PropagationModule.h/cpp` - HF propagation simulation
+  - `HFBandSimulation.h/cpp` - Core simulation engine

+This organization makes it easy to add new modules or modify existing ones without affecting other parts of the system.

 ## How the HF Band Simulation Works

 ### Propagation Model